nf-core/sarek/doc/ASCAT.md

 ### Output
 The Ascat process gives several images as output, described in detail in this [book chapter](http://www.ncbi.nlm.nih.gov/pubmed/22130873).
 The script also gives out a text file with information about predicted copy number regions, called tumor.cnv.txt.
 The output is a tab delimited text file with the following columns:  chr     startpos        endpos  nMajor  nMinor
+Where:
-Where chr is the chromosome number, startpos is the start position of the segment, endpos is the end position of the segment, nMajor is number of copies of one of the allels (for example the chromosome inherited from the father) and nMajor is the number of copies of the other allele (for example the chromosome inherited of the mother).
+*chr* is the chromosome number
+*startpos* is the start position of the segment *endpos* is the end position of the segment
+*nMajor* is number of copies of one of the allels (for example the chromosome inherited from the father) *nMajor* is the number of copies of the other allele (for example the chromosome inherited of the mother)

 ## Flowchart